sumeetchhetri/ffead-cpp/README.md

 # The ffead-cpp Framework

 ffead-cpp is a web-framework, application framework, utilities all bundled into one.
-It also provides and embedded HTTP/HTT2/Web-Socket compliant high performance server core.
+It also provides an embedded HTTP/HTT2/Web-Socket compliant high-performance server core.
 It is a collection of modules all geared towards performing individual roles which together form the cohesive back-bone of ffead-cpp.

 It provides a very simple to use and maintain web-framework library with advanced features like Reflection, Dependency Injection (IOC),